Kate Rusby: Career

-Launched at the 2007 Cambridge Folk Festival, the album Awkward Annie was released on 3 September 2007.
+Launched at the 2007 Cambridge Folk Festival, the album Awkward Annie was released on 3 September 2007 and reached No. 2 on the UK indie charts.
 "The Village Green Preservation Society" is included as a bonus track.

 2008 saw the release of Sweet Bells, an album of traditional Christmas songs interpreted by Rusby.
-She has since released three more Christmas albums: While Mortals Sleep (2011), The Frost Is All Over (2015), Angels & Men (2017), and Holly Head (2019).
-Each December, Rusby embarks on a popular Christmas tour across the United Kingdom.
+She has since released five more Christmas albums: While Mortals Sleep (2011), The Frost Is All Over (2015), Angels & Men (2017), Holly Head (2019) and Light Years (2023).
+Each December, Rusby embarks on a Christmas tour across the United Kingdom.

 In 2010, Rusby released the album Make the Light, a collection of self-penned songs.
 In 2014, she released the album Ghost, which featured traditional songs and three Rusby originals.
 Rusby's fourteenth solo album, Life in a Paper Boat, was released in 2016 with a fourth Christmas album Angels and Men, the following year.
-In May 2019, Rusby released another album entitled Philosophers, Poets & Kings, her 5th Christmas album followed 6 months later.
+In May 2019, Rusby released another album entitled Philosophers, Poets & Kings, her fifth Christmas album followed six months later.

-Heading into the new decade, Rusby released a cover album of popular songs including Shake It Off (Taylor Swift), Everglow (Coldplay) and Friday I'm In Love (The Cure) plus many more.
-The album was produced in the height of the COVID-19 pandemic, with Kate saying "It was always the plan to make this album this year, lock-down just made it more intimate.".
-Her most recent work is called '30: Happy Returns' and marks 30 years of being a professional musician.
-The songs are newly recorded versions of favourites from across Kate’s career.
+Heading into the new decade, Rusby released a cover album of popular songs including "Shake It Off" (Taylor Swift), "Everglow" (Coldplay) and "Friday I'm in Love" (The Cure) plus many more.
+The album was produced in the height of the COVID-19 pandemic, with Rusby saying "It was always the plan to make this album this year, lock-down just made it more intimate".
+Her most recent work is called 30: Happy Returns and marks 30 years of being a professional musician.
+The songs are newly recorded versions of favourites from across her career.
 It was released in May 2022.

+In 2001 The Guardian described her as "a superstar of the British acoustic scene."
+In 2007 the BBC website described her as "The first lady of young folkies".
+She is one of the few folk singers to have been nominated for the Mercury Prize.